About our English Summer School

 Kaihan Sharif, our Head of Security, is well-qualified in first-aid, health and safety, and security and protection, and is familiar to all staff and students.
 He has worked during the evenings of the last 6 summers.

-Tom Southerden, one of our House & Welfare Coordinators, manages all our House Managers and other areas too.
+Tom Southerden, one of our House & Welfare Coordinators, managed all our House Managers and other areas too.
 He has worked as House Manager and Coordinator for 6 summers.
-He is joined by Tom Shaun, who ran the department with him in 2016, and assisted by 2 Team Heads, Rico and Fotini, who both worked as House Managers in recent years.
+He was joined by Tom Shaun, who ran the department with him in 2016, and assisted by 2 Team Heads, Rico and Fotini, who both worked as House Managers in recent years.

 British Council ‘Publishable Statement’

 In 2016 they reported, ‘This large private language school offers residential courses in general English for under 18s.
 Strengths were noted in the areas of staff management, student administration, quality assurance, premises and facilities, academic management, course design, care of students, accommodation, leisure opportunities, and care of under 18s.
 The inspection report stated that the organisation met the standards of the Scheme.’

 A History of the Summer School